RohanKadu1/TMDb-API-Project/README.md

 # TMDb-API-Project
 The project aims to utilize the TMDb (The Movie Database) API to gather information about TV shows, movies, and various aspects of the entertainment sector.
+By leveraging the capabilities of the TMDb API, the project can provide recommendations to users based on their preferences, including specific genres, favorite actors, and personal likes and dislikes.
+Additionally, the project can retrieve details about upcoming TV shows and movies, as well as identify the most popular and exclusive/new content available at any given time.